 - Drop cloths should be used to protect the floor.
 Switch plates and cover plates must be removed.
 Non-removable hardware such as window frames, electrical outlets, smoke detectors, thermostats, light fixtures etc. must be masked to avoid paint spatter.

-- Members should keep suite doors closed to minimize the spread of paint odours to other units and to the co-op common areas.
+- Members should keep suite doors closed to minimize the spread of paint odours to other suites and to the co-op common areas.
 Paint spraying devices are not permitted.

-- Equipment such as ladders and reusable drop cloths may be borrowed from the co-op by contacting the Maintenance Committee.
+- Some equipment such as ladders and reusable drop cloths may be borrowed from the co-op.
+Contact the Maintenance Committee or designate.

 - After the work is finished, any surplus latex paint should be taken to a recycling facility for re-use or safe disposal (see Recycle Manitoba for locations).
 Members who need assistance should contact the Maintenance Committee.

 f.
 Application of Wall Coverings